heygrady/react-redux-notes/redux-wordpress.md

 ### Post component
 Finally we need to create a component for displaying an individual item in the list of posts.
 We actually only need the `get()` selector that we made with `makePostSelectors(post)` in the list component above.
 The `get` selector simply returns attributes from a post by key.
 Simply for the sake of convenience we prefer to access these attributes using a selector function.
 You can see in the `PostList` above that the properties of a post are also copied onto the component.
 If you wanted to you could replace `get('slug')` with `this.props.attributes.slug`.
 All of this is an implementation detail of your app -- your module's interface is totally up to you and is not dictated by redux or the WordPress API.
 You may wish to implement something slightly different in your app.

-Because the WordPress API returns rendered HTML, we need to use [`dangerouslySetInnerHTML`](https://facebook.github.io/react/tips/dangerously-set-inner-html.html) to display the except of the post in our list.
+Because the WordPress API returns rendered HTML, we need to use [`dangerouslySetInnerHTML`](https://facebook.github.io/react/tips/dangerously-set-inner-html.html) to display the excerpt of the post in our list.
 The awkward code is purposeful to ensure that developers think twice before rendering untrusted HTML strings.

 ##### `src/routes/Posts/components/Post.js`
 ```jsx